Desloratadine

-Desloratadine, sold under the brand name Aerius among others, is a tricyclic H_{1} inverse agonist that is used to treat allergies.
+Desloratadine, sold under the brand name Aerius among others, is a tricyclic H_{1} receptor inverse agonist that is used to treat allergies.
 It is the major active metabolite of loratadine.

-It was patented in 1984 and came into medical use in 2001.
+Desloratadine was patented in 1984 and came into medical use in 2001.
 It was brought to the market in the US by Schering Corporation, later named Schering-Plough.

 Medical uses

 Desloratadine is used to treat allergic rhinitis, nasal congestion and chronic idiopathic urticaria (hives).
 It is the major metabolite of loratadine and the two drugs are similar in safety and effectiveness.
 Desloratadine is available in many dosage forms and under many brand names worldwide.

 An emerging indication for desloratadine is in the treatment of acne, as an inexpensive adjuvant to isotretinoin and possibly as maintenance therapy or monotherapy.

 Side effects

-The most common side effects are fatigue (1.2%), dry mouth (3%), and headache (0.6%).
+The most common side effects are dry mouth (3%), fatigue (1.2%), and headache (0.6%).

 Interactions

 Co-administration with erythromycin, ketoconazole, azithromycin, fluoxetine, or cimetidine resulted in elevated blood plasma concentrations of desloratadine and its metabolite 3-hydroxydesloratadine in studies.
 However, no clinically relevant changes were observed.